JaneliaSciComp/SongExplorer/README.md

     congruence_where=default_where

 Each operation (e.g. detect, train, classify, generalize, etc.) is dispatched according to these `_where` variables.
-DeepSong is shipped with each set to "local" via the `default_where` variable at the top of the configuration file.
+SongExplorer is shipped with each set to "local" via the `default_where` variable at the top of the configuration file.
-This value instructs DeepSong to perform the task on the same machine as used for the GUI.
+This value instructs SongExplorer to perform the task on the same machine as used for the GUI.
 You can change which computer is used to do the actual work either globally through this variable, or by configuring the operation specific ones later in the file.
 Other valid values for these variables are "server"